 Frequently Asked Questions

-What is the cheapest way to get a GLP-1 medication without insurance in 2026?
+What is the cheapest legitimate way to get a GLP-1 medication in 2026?

-Do manufacturer savings cards work if I have insurance that doesn't cover GLP-1s?
+Do manufacturer savings cards work if my insurance doesn't cover GLP-1s?

 Yes, if you have commercial insurance.
-The Wegovy and Zepbound savings cards can reduce out-of-pocket costs substantially for commercially insured patients without GLP-1 coverage, with caps around $225 (Wegovy) and $469 (Zepbound) per month.
-Patients on Medicare, Medicaid, or other government programmes are excluded from these cards under federal anti-kickback rules.
+The Wegovy and Zepbound savings cards can sharply reduce out-of-pocket cost for commercially insured patients without GLP-1 coverage (caps around $225/month for Wegovy and up to ~$469 off for Zepbound).
+Patients on Medicare, Medicaid, or other government programmes are excluded under federal anti-kickback rules.

 Does Medicare cover GLP-1s for weight loss in 2026?

-Standard Medicare Part D continues to exclude coverage for weight-loss indications under a 2003 statutory provision.
-However, after the FDA approved semaglutide for cardiovascular risk reduction in 2024 based on the SELECT trial, CMS guidance allows Medicare coverage when the medication is prescribed for that indication.
-Patients with obesity who also meet cardiovascular criteria can sometimes obtain coverage through this pathway.
+Standard Medicare Part D still excludes weight-loss indications under a 2003 statute.
+However, CMS allows coverage when semaglutide is prescribed for cardiovascular risk reduction, an indication added in 2024 after the SELECT trial.
+Patients with obesity who also meet cardiovascular criteria can sometimes obtain coverage that way; otherwise they generally pay cash or use manufacturer self-pay programmes.

 Not medical advice.
 This guide is for general education only.
 GLP-1 medications, dosing, and treatment suitability are decisions for you and a licensed clinician who knows your full medical history.